Safe Waters and Beyond, Ilulissat, Greenland

 How to Photograph All That There Is

 I photographed the Ilulissat Icefjord and much of the surrounding landscape with a variety of lenses.
-But, as this image was about the relationship between sky and water, the 24 mm focal length was appropriate.
+But, as the image at the top of this post was about the relationship between sky and water, the 24 mm focal length was appropriate.

-The ice helps to place the location in which the image was made and serves to separate the foreground from the background, thereby helping to illustrate three dimensional space.
+The ice helps to place the location in which the image was made and serves to separate the foreground water from the background sky, thereby helping to illustrate three dimensional space.

 How to Make Your Own Dreams A Reality

 Travel and photography, what a life!
-It works for me, and it hope it does for you to.
+It works for me, and I hope it does for you as well.